Matthew Finlayson

 News

-Gave at talk at Meta FAIR on stealing ChatGPT's hidden size.
+Spoke at FAIR and USC ISI on stealing ChatGPT's hidden size.

 Paper accepted to ICLR.